Everything you need to know about Chromebooks could make all the difference, whether you're a student, teacher or in charge of your district.

-- Ease of use — Chrome OS is a lightweight system that's easy to find your way around, even for younger users and parents that aren't tech savvy.
+- Ease of use — Chrome OS is a lightweight system that's easy to navigate, even for younger users and parents who aren't as tech savvy.

-- Security and administration tools — Chrome OS is designed with security at the forefront (since Chromebooks are also aimed at the Enterprise space), and a G Suite administrator can lock things down to meet the needs of a school system's IT policies.
+- Security and administration tools — Chrome OS is designed with security at the forefront (since Chromebooks are also aimed at the Enterprise space), and a G Suite administrator can lock down various aspects to meet the needs of a school system's IT policies.

-- Price — Chromebooks designed for classroom use can be bought in bulk for hundreds of dollars less than other devices like iPads and Windows laptops.
+- Price — Chromebooks designed for classroom use can be bought in bulk for hundreds of dollars less than other devices, such as iPads and Windows laptops.

-- Parents can provide a Chromebook, too Because they are inexpensive and easy to use, parents can provide a Chromebook for a child who isn't in a 1:1 school program or during the summer recess.
+- Parents can provide a Chromebook, too – Since these devices are inexpensive and easy to use, parents can provide a Chromebook for a child who isn't in a 1:1 school program or during the summer recess.

 In the classroom itself, Chromebooks provide a gateway to everything a student needs in order to learn and everything a teacher needs to guide them.
-Little things a consumer may take for granted, like automatic updates and the ability to sign in to any device and have your profile available mean more time can be dedicated to studies instead of administration.
+Little things a consumer may take for granted, such as automatic updates and the ability to sign in to any device and have your profile available, mean more time can be dedicated to studies instead of administration.

-Chromebooks also work seamlessly with Google's educational software: Google Classroom, G Suite for Education, and even Google's consumer applications like Gmail or Google Keep.
+Chromebooks also work seamlessly with Google's educational software: Google Classroom, G Suite for Education, and even Google's consumer applications such as Gmail or Google Keep.
 With these apps and services, students and teachers can work online or offline, syncing with Google's servers in a seamless way.

 What's special about an educational Chromebook?

-Really, there isn't one, at least from a hardware standpoint.
+Really, there isn't much of a difference, at least from a hardware standpoint.

-Any Chromebook can be used in the classroom and still have access to Google's educational suite and work, communicate and collaborate with other students and teachers, so long as you log into it.
-The applications and services are lightweight and easy on resources, so Education Chromebooks don't need any beefier, more expensive specs.
+Any Chromebook can be used in the classroom and still have access to Google's educational suite to work, communicate, and collaborate with other students and teachers, so long as you're logged in.
+The applications and services are lightweight and easy on resources, so education Chromebooks don't need any beefier, more expensive specs.

 What is different is the support contract.
-School districts that purchase through education channels can also contract various levels of support from the company that made the Chromebooks or through Google itself, such as on-site service and having a Google specialist help students and teachers get started in person.
+School districts that purchase through education channels can also contract various levels of support from the company that made the Chromebooks or through Google itself, such as on-site service or having a Google specialist help students and teachers get started.

-Education-focused Chromebooks models are often built with an eye on durability.
-You'll find thick polycarbonate shells and rubber bumpers to withstand bumps and falls, MIL-SPEC approval for survivability in the elements and even special features like microbe-resistant screens to cut down on spreading germs from student to student or waterproof keyboard pans — kids are messy, after all.
+Education-focused Chromebook models are often built with an eye on durability.
+You'll find thick polycarbonate shells and rubber bumpers to withstand bumps and falls, MIL-SPEC approval for survival in the elements, and even special features such as microbe-resistant screens to cut down on spreading germs from student to student or waterproof keyboard pads — kids can be messy, after all.

 Who makes Chromebooks built for education?

-Most well-known manufacturers like Acer, ASUS, Dell, HP, Lenovo and more all make educational Chromebooks at various price levels.
-Most education-geared Chromebooks feature touch-enabled displays — which are great for interacting with Google-Play installed education apps and tactile learners — and a 2-in-1 form factor that allows them to flip back into a tablet form factor.
+Most well-known manufacturers such as Acer, ASUS, Dell, HP, Lenovo, and of course, Google, all make educational Chromebooks at various price points.
+Most education-geared Chromebooks feature touch-enabled displays — which are great for interacting with Google Play-installed education apps and tactile learners — and a 2-in-1 form factor that allows each one to flip back into a tablet.

-Chromebook tablets — which educators agree are better for smaller children to begin their education — are making their way into more schools as well.
+Chromebook tablets — which educators agree are better for smaller children to begin their education — are appearing in more schools as well.
 Small fingers and a big screen allow young students to draw letters and numbers in a familiar way so the basics can be taught before they graduate to a keyboard form factor.

-Higher-end Chromebooks for education also come with extras like an active stylus, and can even be bought with current generation high-performance internal hardware.
-This may seem like overkill for a consumer model, but Chromebooks are right at home in places like chemistry labs, where students can use temperature and pH probes to collect, analyze and visualize data, or budding engineering students can use Google Sketch to design models for 3D printing.
+Higher-end Chromebooks for education also come with extras such as an active stylus, and can even be bought with current generation high-performance internal hardware.
+This may seem like overkill for a consumer model, but Chromebooks are right at home in places like chemistry labs, where students can use temperature and pH probes to collect, analyze, and visualize data, or budding engineering students can use Google Sketch to design models for 3D printing.

 Where can I buy a Chromebook built for education?

-In the past, you had to purchase Chromebooks that were approved for education from special channels through the companies that manufacture them.
-These days, however, you'll see education-focused Chromebooks from every well-known laptop manufacturer for sale online and in stores.
+In the past, you had to purchase Chromebooks that were approved for education through special channels from the manufacturers.
+These days, however, you'll see education-focused Chromebooks from every well-known laptop maker, for sale online and in stores.

-This is a boon for consumers who want to buy an Education model because they are designed and built for a bit of abuse, but it's really great for teachers and parents who may just want to buy one or two Chromebooks to use at home.
+This is a boon for consumers who want to buy an education model because these are designed and built for a bit of abuse, and it's really great for teachers and parents who may just want to buy one or two Chromebooks to use at home.
 Not having to buy in bulk removes the barrier that prevented everyone from having access and it's a welcome change.

-Many Best Buy stores have a Google-trained Chromebook specialist on-site who can help answer any questions you have.
-This is a great resource for those new to Chromebooks, but the products are exactly the same as you'll find at any retailer, so it's not necessary to search out a store with a Chromebook section when you want to take a look.
+Many Best Buy stores have a Google-trained Chromebook specialist on-site who can help answer any questions.
+This is a great resource for those new to Chromebooks, but the products are exactly the same as you'll find at any retailer, so it's not necessary to search for a store with a dedicated Chromebook specialist.